MOD Abbey Wood

 MOD Abbey Wood is a Ministry of Defence establishment at Filton, Bristol, United Kingdom.
 The purpose-built site houses the MOD's Defence Equipment and Support and Submarine Delivery Agency procurement organisations.
-It was opened by Queen Elizabeth II in July 1996, after which 15 government departments employing some 13,400 people relocated to the site.
+It was opened by Queen Elizabeth II in July 1996, after which various government departments relocated to the site.

 History

 A total of 69 sites were originally considered for the headquarters of the MOD's procurement organisation, with Solihull, Sunderland, Keynsham and South Wales being amongst the other options.
 Work commenced in September 1993 to build MOD Abbey Wood's offices, restaurants, library, sports facilities, training rooms, auditoria and conference rooms, support facilities and nursery.
 The site was designed with a feel of connecting "neighbourhoods" and is surrounded by an artificial lake for security.

 Abbey Wood was formally opened by Queen Elizabeth II in July 1996.
 The campus cost £254 million to build, and has been described as "the most progressive public sector office complex built in Britain for a generation".
 The site won the 1997 RICS Energy Efficiency award for the ecological design of the building, however, its environmental friendliness was later questioned, as many employees travelled to the site by car even though it is adjacent to the Filton Abbey Wood railway station.